Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Discussion

-Observations of protoplanetary discs revealed structures in the dust distribution \citep{Pinilla2012,Andrews2018,Zhang2018}.
+Observations of protoplanetary discs have revealed structures in the dust distribution \citep{Pinilla2012,Andrews2018,Zhang2018}.
 However, these dust structures are ultimately caused by the drifting dust grains trapped at pressure bumps in the gas discs.
-Therefore as mentioned in previous sections, looking at the pressure bumps created by planets in the gas can give an insight on how the dust will be trapped and how gas accreting planets might influence the interpretation of the observations.
-When we compared the pressure bumps in sections \ref{section_accvsnonacc} and \ref{section_diffacc} for our simulations with the fiducial parameters, we found that the pressure bumps were too similar to show distinguishable features.
-This result is expected, as in section \ref{section_gapopeningmass} we showed that for these disc parameters gas accretion has almost no influence on the gap depth.
-On the other hand, at low viscosity the gap opening mass changed dramatically with the planetary accretion rate.
+Therefore, as mentioned in previous sections, looking at the pressure bumps created by planets in the gas can give us an insight into how the dust is trapped and how gas accreting planets might influence the interpretation of the observations.
+When we compared the pressure bumps in Sects. \ref{section_accvsnonacc} and \ref{section_diffacc} for our simulations with the fiducial parameters, we found that the pressure bumps were too similar to show distinguishable features.
+This result is expected, as in Sect. \ref{section_gapopeningmass} we showed that for these disc parameters, gas accretion has almost no influence on the gap depth.
+On the other hand, at low viscosity the gap-opening mass changed dramatically with the planetary accretion rate.

-In figure \ref{pressurebump_diffacc_a4} we show the surface density profiles of discs containing accreting planets at gap opening mass and the corresponding pressure bumps for $\alpha = 10^{-4}$ and $h = 0.05$ and for the different planetary accretion rates studied.
+In Fig. \ref{pressurebump_diffacc_a4} we show the surface density profiles of discs containing accreting planets at gap-opening mass and the corresponding pressure bumps for $\alpha = 10^{-4}$ and $h = 0.05$ and for the different planetary accretion rates studied.
 Profiles plotted in the top panel show similar gap width for the same gap depth.
-The created pressure bumps are therefore very similar to each other.
-Even if the difference in planetary mass is of almost a factor 2, the created gaps are too similar to show features that can be distinguished by observations.
+The pressure bumps created here are, thus, very similar.
+Even if the difference in planetary mass is of almost a factor of two, the created gaps are too similar to show features that can be distinguished by observations.
 Our simulations thus indicate that for the same gap depth, gas accretion has a negligible impact on the gap width.
-However it has an impact on the mass creating such a gap: depending on the gas accretion rate, a very similar gap can be created by planets of different masses as we can see on figure \ref{pressurebump_diffacc_a4}.
-This implies that the planetary masses derived from 2D simulations designed to match the observations might be off by up to a factor 2 for $\alpha = 10^{-4}$ and $h = 0.05$.
-This factor is dependent on the viscosity $\nu$ and is larger for lower viscosities, as one can see in figure \ref{gapopeningmassh3} where $h=0.03$.
+However, it does have an impact on the mass creating such a gap: depending on the gas accretion rate, a very similar gap can be created by planets of different masses, as we can see in Fig. \ref{pressurebump_diffacc_a4}.
+This implies that the planetary masses derived from 2D simulations designed to match the observations might be off by up to a factor of two for $\alpha = 10^{-4}$ and $h = 0.05$.
+This factor is dependent on the viscosity, $\nu,$ and is larger for lower viscosities, as we can see in Fig. \ref{gapopeningmassh3}, where $h=0.03$.